bassixt/Branch_prediction_whats_left/README.md

 ```
 make run
 ```
-If thing went wrong you should see:
+If anything went wrong you should see:

 ```bash
 script /tmp/run -c '\